Current LEAD Project

 What is L.E.A.D.?

 Learning Environment Action Discovery (LEAD) is a student run restoration program in the College of the Environment.
-LEAD has been around for over 25 years, and is directed by graduate students in the Environmental Studies department.
+LEAD has been around for more than 30 years, and is directed by graduate students in the Environmental Studies department.

 What does L.E.A.D. do?